- What does Pragmatic Institute do?

 Pragmatic Institute is a tech bootcamp with courses in data science, product management, and product marketing.
 The bootcamp offers 2-3 day workshops in Boston, Chicago, San Francisco, New York City, Austin, London, and other cities.
 But, locations, course offerings, and schedules change every month, so students should plan ahead.
 In addition, they have online options for data science as well.

 Under the product marketing and management umbrella, the bootcamp offers individual courses in marketing foundations, strategic market planning, product launches, building a product, aligning product and development efforts to customers, pricing, and the business of data science.
-Those interested in taking a data science workshop have 2 options: data science essentials and practical machine learning.
+However, those interested in taking a data science workshop have 2 options: data science essentials and practical machine learning.
 All workshops include a mix of lectures and hands-on projects.

 As for online options, Pragmatic Institute has data science courses that last 3 to 8 weeks.
 Classes meet twice a week for 3 hours per session.
 Plus, the data science essentials and practical machine learning courses cover the same material as the in-person workshops, but over the course of 4 weeks.